01yzzyu/ReChar/README.md

    python -m pip install bitsandbytes --prefer-binary --extra-index-url=https://jllllll.github.io/bitsandbytes-windows-webui
    ```
 You also can directly transplant the environment I installed to your own conda env.
-The environment link is as follows: https://pan.baidu.com/s/1kWNClH-SF6zLWm-WF9vkSA?pwd=3pnt Extraction code: 3pnt
+The environment link is as follow [link](https://pan.baidu.com/s/1kWNClH-SF6zLWm-WF9vkSA?pwd=3pnt)

 ### Usage

 1. **Fine-tuning**